AucaCoyan/blog/src/content/blog/regex.md

 ### Links

 - As a learning resource, [RegexOne](https://regexone.com/) guides you with excercises and is a great pratise tool.
+- [regex tutorials](http://regextutorials.com/index.html) has a tutorial and nice excercises too.
 - [regexr.com](https://regexr.com/) is my goto website for testing expressions.
 [Regex101](https://regex101.com/) is  a close second website if you prefer something different.

 ### How to: